Venelin-Bekyarov/Programming-Basics-Book-Python-EN/chapter-06-nested-loops-exam-problems.md

 ## Exam tasks

-Now let's solve some exam tasks to consolidate what we have learned and to develop our algorithmic thinking.
+Now let's solve some exam tasks to consolidate what we have learned so far and to develop our algorithmic thinking.

 ## Task: Drawing a fortress